What’s the best way to start your Singaporean food adventure in one delicious sitting? Hawkers!

 Craving for a dish that makes an awesome appetiser or snack?
 Carrot cake is the way to go!
 Do not confuse this with the dessert carrot cake with cream cheese icing that we usually enjoy together with a lovely cup of tea.
 This carrot cake (Chai Tow Kway) is a savoury flash-fried radish cake that contains no trace of carrot but it’s indeed the classic hawker food that you need to try.
 After the Chai Tow Kway batter is fully baked, the aromatic rice cake is marinated in fish and sweetened soy sauce before getting fried together with eggs, oysters and prawns.

 What is Singapore without its hawker, right?
 Stop choosing between Hokkien mee, chilli crab, cendol or chicken satay.
 Just get them all!
-You pick and mix-and-match, we’ll bring everything straight to your doorstep in three simple steps:
+You pick and mix-and-match, and we’ll bring everything straight to your doorstep in three simple steps:

 - Order from multiple stalls in one hawker centre;